 Find out what items I recommend for a frugal kitchen in my blog post, Minimalist Kitchen Essentials!

 When we first started traveling, the concept of owning less stuff and spending less money was novel.
 It was freeing and refreshing.
 We had abandoned the materialistic trappings of Own More, Spend More.

-As the months and years ticked by, the novelty wore off, but we had formed new habits.
-The frugal minimalist mindset became ingrained in us – and actually helped us to spend less money.
+As the months and years ticked by, the novelty wore off, but we had formed new habits (not that all of them payed off!).
+However, the frugal minimalist mindset became ingrained in us – and actually helped us to spend less money.

 What we realized was that being both minimalist and frugal – owning less and spending less – was undeniably beneficial.

 My frugality has always dictated that I be money aware, but that alone did not keep me from acquiring things (my overstuffed apartment was proof of that!).
 However, as I moved more into the realm of minimalism, my desire for materialistic possessions drastically decreased.
 I no longer felt satisfaction when buying stuff.
 With happiness no longer being connected to making purchases, I felt less need to buy things – and that naturally resulted in me spending less money.

 I inherently value experiences over things; it is just the way I am built.
 Since I was young, I would rather do something than have something.
 Yet, as I became more minimalistic, I began to value experiences even more.
 I believe that without the clutter of things and my happiness untethered from shopping, I was able to realize a deeper joy in my experiences.